jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 "Damn right you're not."
 Maya pushed her toward a chair.
 "Now eat.
 We've got a legal battle to win."

 Sophia managed half a croissant and some coffee.
 Her father sat next to her, reviewing their strategy for the hundredth time.
-Thomas Chen was an accountant, methodical and careful, and he'd approached Sophia's legal defense the same way he approached tax returns—with exhaustive preparation.
+Thomas Chen was an accountant who also taught law, methodical and careful, and he'd approached Sophia's legal defense the same way he approached complex cases—with exhaustive preparation.

 "Criminal charges hearing is at nine AM," Dad said, checking his notes.
 "Lisa will meet us at the courthouse at eight.
 The prosecution has until nine AM to proceed or drop charges.
 If you don't publicly recant your relationship with Ethan by then, they can move forward."

 "Which I'm not doing."
 Sophia's voice was steady.

 "Which you're not doing," Dad agreed.
 "Lisa believes they'll drop it.
-The law is technically on their side—you were eighteen, he was seventeen, that's illegal in Manitoba—but practically, no prosecutor wants to take this to trial.
+Technically, the age of consent in Manitoba is 16, with close-in-age exceptions for peers.
+What Robert is doing is unusual—most prosecutors won't touch cases where both parties are high school students within a year of each other.
+He's weaponizing a technicality that was designed to protect children from adults, not to control teenage peer relationships.
+That's why Lisa's confident they'll drop it.
 Too much bad publicity.
 The optics of charging a young woman for dating someone eleven months younger are terrible."

 "Unless Robert's paying them enough not to care about optics," Maya muttered.